Wife-Change-DAO/litepaper/README.md

 Wife Change DAO (WCD) is a community that is founded by a group people who's only common interest is to make a wife-changing amount of money.
 The Wife Change Money (WCM) token will be the first product of the WCD.

 ## What is Wife Change Money and what are its fundamentals?
 WCM will be released as a vanilla ERC20 token on the Binance Smart Chain.
-There is no fundamentals as WCM is not a security, and no financial advice should ever be made to buy and hold it.
+There is no fundamentals as WCM is not a security, and no financial advice (nor wife-changing is a life advice for that matter) should ever be made to buy and hold it.
 There is no ponzi mechanic to support its price nor fancy functionalities that makes it a passive income source.
 It is a plain shitcoin.

 However if you do feel like trading a commodity with TA, you can perfect trade the WCM token with a peace of mind due to its fair launch nature.
 Maybe the project fails and everyone has sold.
 The price is depressed and stays depressed for very long time.
 Maybe everyone in the DAO has forgetten about it and no longer delivers the roadmap.
 One thing is certain, I will not one day show up and mint a shit tons of it and dump on you due to its fair launch nature.

+## Is Wife Change DAO and Wife Change Money sexist?
+Do we disrespect women or ignore LGBT?
+No. We choose this name because it is a funny meme that can catch on.
+We plan to deploy a converting contract that can convert WCM to Husband Change Money token or Partner Change token.
+The conversion will be two ways.

 ## What do I mean by 'Fair Launch'?

 WCD will launch on PancakeSwap on BSC.
 The entire supply will be matched with a inital liquidity (TBD but either USD, BNB, or BTCB).
-The liquidity will be from the DAO members who contribute something to the project other than money (time, expertise, or other useful resources).
+The liquidity will be from the DAO members who contribute something to the project other than money (time, expertise, or other useful and costly resources).
 The initial price per token will the smallest denomination possible.
 The genesis liquidity will be locked away for either forever or multiple years.
 If it is the former, then the LP token will be burned by sending to the blackhole address, and the transaction id will be published for everyone to verify.
 If it is the latter then the LP token will be locked in a open-sourced contract for everyone to monitor and verify.
 The BEP20 token's admin key will be burned at the best convenience.

 It is **fair** for several reasons: